 Portofino is one of our favorite seaside villages in Italy.
 With its pastel houses, excellent seafood restaurants and yacht-filled harbor, it’s easy to see why film stars and fashionistas flock here every year.
 Live la dolce vita by browsing the designer shops, enjoying an apertivo on the harbor front restaurants and taking the scenic walk out from the harbor to the lighthouse.

-Avid divers can explore the original Christ of the Abyss statue, which is submerged ~56 feet in the Mediterranean Sea, between Camogli and Portofino.
+Avid divers can explore the original Christ of the Abyss statue, which is submerged 56 feet below the surface in the Mediterranean Sea, between Camogli and Portofino.

 Check here for vacation deals to Portofino.